A Curriculum that Inspires Excellence

 Ark Byron Primary Academy is committed to providing a curriculum that inspires and excites our pupils to achieve excellence and motivates them to succeed.

-- uses as its starting point (for Year 1 and beyond) a humanities, science or British values-linked topic each half term, ensuring that all children develop their "cultural capital,"
+- Uses as its starting point (for Year 1 and beyond) a humanities, science or British values-linked topic each half term, with the aim of providing motivating and inspiring subject matter that will build knowledge and skills as well as develop the cultural capital of all children,

-- aims to excite our pupils’ love for learning and imaginations,
+- Aims to excite our pupils’ love for learning and creativity,

-- makes learning irresistible through enrichment, such as the regular trips out of the academy, motivating experiences and inspiring visits.
+- Makes learning “irresistible” through enriching experiences; such as the regular trips out of the academy, learning outdoors, motivating experiences and inspiring visits

 Please see the individual subjects for more information or read below for details of the Reception, Year 1 and Year 2 curriculum.